 USAPA GRANT PROGRAMS

 The USAPA grant committee is proud to share the ongoing results of grant programs and highlight the contributions of our grant corporate sponsors.
 The grant programs continue to facilitate the advancement and growth of pickleball in our local communities.
 The grant reimbursement program allows communities and high schools to invest in the sport of pickleball.
-USAPA members, through membership activities and events, pick up the cost of the new location’s first net and startup equipment.
+USAPA members, through membership activities and events, pick up the cost of some of the new location’s start-up equipment.

 GRANT CORPORATE SPONSORS